johnaponte/Docker_test_frps/test_tls_in_client_2/README.md

-# Exposing Internal Services with FRP and NGINX + TLS Using Multiple External Domains
+# Exposing Internal Services with FRP and Per-Client NGINX + TLS Using Multiple External Domains

-This is a demonstration project that shows how to expose two internal web servers to the internet using [Fast Reverse Proxy (FRP)](https://github.com/fatedier/frp), running behind an NGINX reverse proxy with TLS termination on a Virtual Private Server (VPS).
+This project demonstrates how to expose two internal web servers (clients) to the internet using [Fast Reverse Proxy (FRP)](https://github.com/fatedier/frp).
+Each client terminates TLS traffic using its own NGINX container and domain name.
+The FRP server runs on a remote VPS and simply forwards traffic based on domain routing.

 ---

 ## 🔧 Project Overview

-The project simulates two local clients (Client 1 and Client 2), each identified by its own domain name (e.g., `client1.example.com` and `client2.example.com`).
+This project simulates two local clients (Client 1 and Client 2), each identified by its own domain name (e.g., `yourdomain1.com` and `yourdomain2.com`).
 These services are made publicly accessible through an FRP server running on a remote VPS.
-The VPS is also running NGINX to handle TLS and route traffic based on the domain name.
+Each client includes its own NGINX reverse proxy configured for TLS termination, isolating TLS handling from the central server.

 ---

 ## 🔧 Configure DNS

-You must set up two domain names (e.g., `yourdomain1.com` and `yourdomain2.com`) and point both of them to the same VPS IP address using A records:
+You must set up two domain names and point both to the same VPS IP address:

 ```
 yourdomain1.com.
 IN  A  <your-vps-ip>
 yourdomain2.com.
 IN  A  <your-vps-ip>
 ```

-This step must be completed at your domain registrar or DNS hosting provider.

 ---